datacommonsorg/website/tools/nl/validator/README.md

 ### Place Recognition Test

-This targets the place recognition recon service with auto-generated user inputs.
+This targets the place recognition recon service with the PaLM generated queries.

 For every row of the above CSV:
 1. Construct a query using the SV desc and place name, and hit PROD mixer endpoint.
-2. Check the results for:
+2. Check the results on:
    * If we mapped to a place.
    * If we got the place wrong.
    * If we got additional bogus places.